 Lastly, nonsense.
 It would be wrong to conclude this brief review of adult ludic language without some reference to the occurrence of controlled unintelligibility as a feature of language play.
 At least all the above examples are meaningful.
 But literal nonsense also exists, in a range of everyday contexts from euphemistic swearing (where a nonsense word is used to avoid a blasphemy or obscenity) to the conversational use of such memory-fillers as thingummy and watchamacallit.
 Language play makes use of nonsense, too, as in the case of scat singing and, at a literary level, in such creations as Lewis Carroll's 'Jabberwocky', many of the neologisms of James Joyce, or the crazy verbal concoctions of Ogden Nash.
 Malapropisms and spoonerisms are other famous examples.
-And while we are in the literary world, we should not forget the use of abnormal spelling as a source of language play, seen at its best in the oeuvres of Josh Billings and Artemus Ward, which so dominated the American social scene in the late 19th-century (Crystal, 1990; 1995: 84).
+And while we are in the literary world, we should not forget the use of abnormal spelling as a source of language play, seen at its best in the ocuvres of Josh Billings and Artemus Ward, which so dominated the American social scene in the late 19th-century (Crystal, 1990; 1995: 84).

 These examples are brought together to substantiate the view that verbal play is natural, spontaneous, and universal.
 It is practised in some shape or form by everyone, whether they are born jokers, or people who would never receive an Oscar for their sense of humour.
 It is not solely a matter of humour, after all, but involves notions of enjoyment, entertainment, intellectual satisfaction, and social rapport.
 Although patterns and preferences vary greatly, the phenomenon seems to cut across regional, social, and professional background, age, sex, ethnicity, personality, intelligence, and culture (see the review by Kirshenblatt-Gimblett, 1976; Apte, 1985).
-And when we turn to the topic of child language acquisition, we see it there from the outset.
+Whether the motivation which drives it is innate or learned, I do not know; but when we turn to the topic of child language acquisition, we see it there from the outset.
+From Scrabble, we therefore turn to babble.